cdebortoli/EasyJson/README.md

 **EASY_JSON_DATE_FORMAT**
 Specify the date format used in the JSON data.

 ##How to use it

- - Analyze a NSManagedObject:
+Analyze a NSManagedObject:

     NSManagedObject *managedObject = [[EJSEasyJson sharedInstance] analyzeDictionary:JSONDictionary forClass:[NSManagedObject class]];

- - Analyze an Array of NSManagedObject:
+Analyze an Array of NSManagedObject:

     NSArray *managedObjects = [[EJSEasyJson sharedInstance] analyzeDictionary:JSONArray forClass:[NSManagedObject class]];

+To convert an NSmanagedObject/NSObject in Dictionary which is ready for JSON Serialization, simply import the Categoriy files and call the getJsonDictionary method.

+    [NSObject getJsonDictionary];

 ##Integrate tests